Medically reviewed by Dr. C.H. Weaver M.D. 9/2022

 Not all breast cancer cells are alike.
 They may differ from one another based on what genes have mutations.
 Precision cancer medicine utilize molecular diagnostic testing, including DNA sequencing, to identify cancer-driving mutations in a cancer’s genome.
 Once a genetic abnormality is identified, a specific targeted therapy can be designed to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.

 HER2 Positive Cancers - Twenty to thirty percent of breast cancers over express (make too much of) a protein known as HER2.
 Over expression of this protein leads to increased growth of cancer cells.
-There are several precision medicines that specifically target HER2-positive cells, and these have significantly improved outcomes among women with HER2-positive breast cancers.
+There are several precision medicines that specifically target HER2-positive cells, and regimens using these drugs have significantly improved outcomes among women with HER2-positive breast cancers.
+Doctors sequence these treatments to obtain optimal results.

 Hormone Receptor–Negative Breast Cancer